nyaaarlathotep/adventofcode/README.md

 I find the \n is different in Windows and Linux.

 It's easy to solve today's puzzle two.
 I'd say there's no other better way to learn a new language than this.

+## day 11

+It's hard to debug for recursive func.
+Finally.